-1.8.1 The parties to this Agreement recognise the value in their ongoing and productive relationship, including their joint efforts to give effect to building an environment in which the teaching profession is highly regarded, sustainable, and is fit for now and the future of learning.
+1.8.1The parties to this Agreement recognise the value in their ongoing and productive relationship, including their joint efforts to give effect to building an environment in which the teaching profession is highly regarded, sustainable, and is fit for now and the future of learning.
 Collective bargaining is a key part of those joint efforts.

-In recognition of the benefits arising out of the parties' relationship, including NZEI Te Riu Roa's role in negotiating terms and conditions for primary teachers, each teacher who is a member of NZEI Te Riu Roa and is bound by this Agreement as at 12 June 2023 will be paid:
+In recognition of the benefits arising out of the parties' relationship, including NZEI Te Riu Roa's role in negotiating terms and conditions for primary teachers, each teacher who is a member of NZEI Te Riu Roa and is bound by this Agreement as at [date of ratification] will be paid:

 - (a) a one-off gross payment as follows: - i.
-Full time teachers: \$1,500 - ii.
-Part time teachers: A pro-rated payment based on their full-time teacher equivalent (FTTE) as at 12 June 2023. - iii.
-Short-term relievers, as defined in clause 1.6.9: a pro-rated payment, based on the total number of days worked between the start of Term 4, 2022 and 12 June 2023, and provided at least one day of short-term relief teaching was worked in Term 1 or 2, 2023.
+Full time teachers: \$1,500 employer and any of its employees.

+- ii.
+Part time teachers: A pro-rated payment based on their full-time teacher equivalent (FTTE) as at [date of ratification]. - iii.
+Short-term relievers, as defined in clause 1.6.9: a pro-rated payment, based on the total number of days worked between the start of Term 4, 2022 and [date of ratification], and provided at least one day of short-term relief teaching was worked in Term 1 or 2, 2023.